Turtle Mountain Community College logo

 1972

-Founded by the Turtle Mountain Band of Chippewa Indians
+Founded by the Turtle Mountain Band of Chippewa Indians.

 1972

-Chartered to the Turtle Mountain Band of Chippewa Indians
+Chartered to the Turtle Mountain Band of Chippewa Indians in November.

 1994

-Designated a land-grant college
+Designated a land-grant college alongside 31 other tribal colleges.

 2025

-Institution's name changed to Turtle Mountain College
+Institution's name changed from Turtle Mountain Community College to Turtle Mountain College.

 2025

-Wanda Parisien became president
+Wanda Parisien became the college's president in May.

 2025

-Announced a $22 million gift from philanthropist MacKenzie Scott
+Announced a $22 million gift from philanthropist MacKenzie Scott in November, its largest ever private donation.

 🏛️